 How to Parse Text from One Column into Multiple Columns

 You can move text from one cell and parse it across multiple cells.
-For example, if you have a column of last name, first name, and age, you can split that column into separate last name, first name, and age columns, as seen in te
+For example, if you have a column of last name, first name, and age, you can split that column into separate last name, first name, and age columns, as seen in the picture below

 1. Highlight the column that you want to parse by clicking on the column header.
 (In the below image, Column A is selected)